sfigg/commercialization-public/design/device-experiences/OEM-information-protection.md

 ##Windows Information Protection

+## Data protection (BitLocker)
+To support full volume encryption of all data in a manner that does not consume excessive power yet performs well, Advanced Encryption Standard (AES) acceleration must be provided to Windows.

+A BCrypt provider is required to access the platform's cryptographic acceleration capabilities.
+A BCrypt provider is used in both user mode and kernel mode to provide the necessary cryptographic run-time services.

 ##Device encryption
 With the right hardware configurations, Windows 10 automatically encrypts a device, helping to keep customer data safe.
+With Encrypted Drive, you can deliver enhanced security protection out-of-the-box, with near zero-impact to the user.
+The combination of BitLocker and Encrypted Drive provides immediate encryption support with nonoticeable effect on the user experience.
+You can set up BitLocker so the user doesn’t have to do anything.
+Encrypted Drive offers a premium configuration.
 OEMs contribute by implementing and testing the right hardware.

 Device encryption is enabled when:
 1. The device contains a TPM 2.0 (Trusted Platform Module) with PCR7 support